 To fulfill the 72 semester hours requirement, you must successfully complete:

-- 12 semester hours of required core curriculum courses or had the equivalent during the NCSU master’s program or at another accredited institution;
+- 12 semester hours of required core curriculum courses or had the equivalent during the NCSU master’s program or the equivalent at another accredited institution;

-- Serve as a teaching assistant (PP 885) for two courses, one with a lab component;
+- serve as a teaching assistant (PP 885) for one (1) course, priority is for a lab component course;

-- 2 doctoral research seminars (PP 801): a dissertation research proposal seminar presented to the student’s advisory and other program members and dissertation research presentation at the annual spring semester Ph.D.
-Symposium (PP 801 – one semester hour each);
+- present two (2) doctoral research seminars (PP 801) for credit: a dissertation research proposal seminar presented to the student’s advisory committee and other program members no later than the end of the student’s 4th semester AND a dissertation research update seminar presented at the annual fall or spring semester Symposia (PP 801 – one semester hour each);

-- Unconditionally pass the final comprehensive oral examination that includes a seminar and defense of the dissertation.
+- unconditionally pass the final comprehensive oral examination that includes a seminar (course PP801 should NOT be included in the PoW) and defense of the dissertation.

 Graduate Student Quick Links